 According to the FDA,

-This means that MSG, GMOs and a ton of other sketchy ingredients can be listed as “natural and artificial” flavors.
+Hence, MSG, GMOs and other sketchy ingredients can be listed as “natural and artificial” flavors.

-Here is the protein shake I make; it’s unprocessed, made from real food and actually good for you.
+Furthermore, here is the protein shake I make.
+It’s unprocessed, made from real food and actually good for you.

-Advocare is not healthy.
-There is no quick fix to becoming healthy or losing weight, and you literally could not pay me to ingest these products.
+In short, Advocare is not healthy.
+Hence, you literally could not pay me to ingest these products.